-Financial aid credits may be adjusted as a result of any decrease in charges based on the above table due to withdrawal from the College.
+Institutional and Kentucky financial aid credits may be adjusted as a result of any decrease in charges based on the above table due to withdrawal from the College.
 If a student violates the terms and conditions of the student housing contract or other College regulations, and such violation results in disciplinary action which includes some form of suspension or expulsion, this refund policy does not apply and the student will be held liable for the full charges for that term.
-Recipients of federal and state financial aid are subject to the federal “Return of Title IV Funds” policy, which mandates how funds are to be refunded.
+Recipients of federal financial aid are subject to the federal “Return of Title IV Funds” policy, which mandates how funds are to be refunded.
 A copy of this policy is available in the Finance Office.

 Other Financial Information

 Student billing statements are mailed to the student at his/her permanent address.
 If a campus or alternate billing address is required, a form containing such information must be completed by the student in the Registrar's Office.

 Interest will accrue at the rate of one and one-half percent (1-1/2%) a month on the unpaid balance.
 This does not apply to those students who have contracted with TuitionPay and are paying by the terms of the contract, unless the contracted amount is significantly understated.
 A student's account must be paid in full before any monies are accepted for the next year's CentreTerm trip deposits.
 Exceptions are any amounts contracted with TuitionPay.